top of page

 Three Dietary Choices to Consciously Limit:

-1. Alcohol: Is linked to an increased risk of seven types of cancer.
+1. Alcohol: Alcohol is linked to an increased risk of seven types of cancer.
 The World Cancer Research Fund advises that for cancer prevention, it is best not to drink alcohol.
-I understand and completely respect that for some, enjoying an occasional drink is a personal decision.
+However, I understand and completely respect that enjoying an occasional drink is a personal decision.
 If you choose to include alcohol in your life, consider doing so mindfully and in moderation.

-2. Processed Meats: There is strong evidence that processed meats increase our risk of colorectal cancer.
-You can find some nice ideas for alternatives here.
+2. Processed Meats: Strong evidence links these to an increased risk of colorectal cancer.
+Consider exploring alternatives to reduce consumption.
+You can find some nice ideas here.

-3. Sugary Drinks: I have included sugary drinks as they offer little to no nutritional value and can contribute to long-term health concerns, such as weight gain.
+3. Sugary Drinks: I have included sugary drinks as they offer little nutritional value and can contribute to long-term health concerns, such as weight gain.
 Excess weight has been linked to 13 cancers, including some of the most common types.
-My recommendation is that these beverages are best enjoyed occasionally, such as during special occasions or when you're on holiday.
-What's most important is recognising that these occasional treats need not be a cause for concern.
-It's our daily habits and overall dietary patterns that have the most significant impact on our long-term health outcomes.
+My recommendation is that it’s best to enjoy these occasionally, such as during special occasions.
+Occasional treats aren't a cause for concern.
+It's our daily habits and overall dietary patterns that significantly impact our long-term health outcomes.

 Beyond these three foods, the realm of nutrition becomes nuanced, as numerous other foods play positive roles in our diets.
-For example, cheese is typically high in saturated fat, yet provides a good source of calcium.
-When it comes to nuts and seeds, opting for raw varieties is ideal, as they offer a wealth of nutrients and can be particularly beneficial, while those with salted or sugary toppings are less nutritious choices, in excess.
+For example, cheese is typically high in saturated fat yet provides a good source of calcium.
+When it comes to nuts and seeds, opting for raw varieties is ideal, as they offer a wealth of nutrients and can be particularly beneficial, while those with sugary toppings are less nutritious choices overall.

 Navigating Dietary Choices During Cancer Treatment: